David Croft (TV producer): Personal life

 Croft married theatrical agent Ann Callender on 2 June 1952; the couple had seven children and sixteen grandchildren.
 In 1986, one daughter, Rebecca, married Simon Cadell, a star of Croft's comedy Hi-de-Hi!.

-Croft was the subject of This Is Your Life in 1995 when he was surprised by Michael Aspel outside BBC Television Centre.
+Croft was the subject of This Is Your Life on 20 December 1995, when he was surprised by Michael Aspel outside BBC Television Centre.

 David Croft died in his sleep at his home in Portugal on 27 September 2011.
 He was 89 years old.
 His widow Ann died on 11 June 2016.

 Awards and honours

 Croft became an Officer of The Most Excellent Order of the British Empire with Jimmy Perry in 1978 for services to television.
 He also received the 1981 Desmond Davis award from the British Academy of Film and Television Arts, for his outstanding contributions to the industry.